RyanDSteiner/16_Quads_Geoboard_Puzzle/README.md

 This program simulates the activity on a virtual board and provides feedback to the user as they explore the problem.
 It could be used alongside Geoboards in a classroom as a way for students to check their answers and get immediate feedback, or it could be used in an online classroom as a virtual version of the activity.

-However, this version of the program is a prototpye and not intended for any commercial or public use.
+However, this version of the program is a prototpye and not intended for any commercial or educational use.
 I may continue to work on this program in the future, but for now it is just a working prototype.
-You are free to download and try the program though!
+You are free to download and try the program yourself though!